tandrewnichols/vim-rumrunner/README.md

 #### Ignoring files

 It's possible that you won't ever want particular files to be in the most recently used list.
 You can ignore files by calling `rum#ignore()` with either a string pattern or a funcref/lambda.
 If you pass a function, it will be called with a single argument, the name of the file currently being added to the MRU list.
-Return 1 to indicate to rumrunner that the file should _not_ be added to the list (1 meaning, "Yes, ignore this file").
+Return 1 to indicate to Rumrunner that the file should _not_ be added to the list (1 meaning, "Yes, ignore this file").
 By default, directories, unlisted buffers, help entries, and diffs are ignored, although this is configurable (see [options](options)).

 #### Suspend and resume

-If you're doing something that might create an unwanted entry in the mru list, you can, yourself, suspend rumrunner by calling `rum#suspend()`, but note that you will need to later call `rum#resume()` to reenable rumrunner, otherwise, files will never be added to the MRU list.
+If you're doing something that might create an unwanted entry in the mru list, you can, yourself, suspend Rumrunner by calling `rum#suspend()`, but note that you will need to later call `rum#resume()` to reenable Rumrunner, otherwise, files will never be added to the MRU list.
 Note also that `rum#resume()` checks whether the current buffer is first in the MRU list and puts it there if it's not, which means you shouldn't resume until you are in a buffer that you want to be included in the MRU list.

 ## Plugin Authors

-If you're just a general user, the above is probably more than sufficient to make the most of rumunner.
+If you're just a general user, the above is probably more than sufficient to make the most of Rumrunner.
 If you're writing a plugin that could benefit from an MRU list and you want to use Rumrunner, here's some other stuff you might want to know.

 #### Add a file to the MRU list